 Julien Erhlich, the lead singer and drummer of Whitney, was in a weird place when I caught up with him over the phone.

-“I’m watching a children’s yoga class at a YMCA in Birmingham, Alabama,” Ehrlich said with a laugh that acknowledged how strange his predicament was.
+“I’m watching a children’s yoga class at a YMCA in Birmingham, Alabama,” said Ehrlich with a laugh that acknowledged how strange his predicament was.
 The band had a couple of hours before they were needed for rehearsals, and they were waiting to get in a game of hoops or, as Ehrlich himself put it, everybody “wants to make their bodies feel good before [they] stuff them with barbeque.”

 For Ehrlich and Max Kakacek, Whitney’s guitarist and Ehrlich’s songwriting partner, these random situations have become an almost routine occurrence.
 Whitney has been on the road almost non-stop for the better part of the last three years supporting their breathtaking debut Light Upon the Lake.